tadinhhuy/tadinhhuy/README.md

   <div>
     <p>
-      Whether you think you can or think you can't, you're right.. - Henry Ford
+      I keep asking myself these three questions..
+What do you have?
+What do you want?
+What will you give up? - Jack Ma
     </p>
     <div id="header" align="center">
       <div id="badges">